AbduAlmenan/adtrace_sdk_android/README.md

 ### <a id="et-track-event"></a>Track event

 You can use AdTrace to track any event in your app.
 Suppose you want to track every tap on a button.
-You would have to create a new event token in your [dashboard].
+You would have to create a new event token in your [panel].
 Let's say that event token is `abc123`.
 In your button's `onClick` method you could then add the following lines to track the click:

 ```java
 AdTraceEvent event = new AdTraceEvent("abc123");